 - mortgages and guarantees (e.g. requiring written mortgage or special disclosure)

 - consumer leases

-- small-amount loans following amendments to the Credit Code with new interest rate caps for such loans commencing 1 July 2013
+- small-amount and medium-amount loans including different interest rate caps for such loans commenced 1 July 2013

 - the review by a court of the terms of a loan including a borrower’s rights to ask the court to:

-- vary the terms of a contract if they are experiencing hardship (s 72)
+- vary the terms of a contract if they are experiencing hardship (s 72 of the Credit Code)

-- re-examine and change the terms of unjust contracts (s 76)
+- re-examine and change the terms of unjust contracts (s 76 of the Credit Code)

-- review changes to interest rate and unconscionable fees and charges (s 78), and procedures for the lender to follow when enforcing contracts or repossessing property or goods.
+- review changes to interest rate and unconscionable fees and charges (s 78 of the Credit Code), and procedures for the lender to follow when enforcing contracts or repossessing property or goods.